 I love going to warm destinations and I feel the happiest when I’m surrounded by the beach, nature, the smell of the ocean and happy people #nostress

 Low impact stretching and restorative yoga: When we first get diagnosed with piriformis syndrome or sciatica, we tend to always feel stiff and so aggressively stretch all the time.
 In my experience, this made my condition worse and made me feel hopeless.
 Try restorative yoga and exercises that make you feel relaxed instead.
 You can of course stretch as per your physician’s recommendations (which is usually twice a day).
-Here is a video I absolutely love.
-It is a restorative yoga practise that will help you feel so relaxed, and restored.
+You can also start inside the Bootcamp with safe and low impact routines.

 Finding your passion: do you have a passion? something you LOVE doing.
 It can be anything; drawing, singing, writing, making videos on youtube.
 I always had a passion for fitness and blogs so I immersed myself in it.
 In fact, I created my current blog during those very dark days when I was treating piriformis syndrome.
 It gave me a sense of purpose and through it I found my calling.
 It also motivates me everyday to do everything I can, to be the strongest version of myself so that I can motivate and empower others.
 So find your passion and let it be that source of inspiration.
 It will help you fight through pain, and give you sense of belonging and that you have something to live for.